Pavua will be amongst Mozambique’s first renewables IPPs and will generate up to 160MW of electricity for the national grid

 Primary Social Benefits

-The project will be developed by eleQtra as a private partnership between InfraCo Africa and Mozambican-based partner Tora Holding S.A. following a Joint Development Agreement signed in April 2018, with eleQtra leading development of the project until March 2021 in its role as Principal Developer of InfraCo Africa
+- The project is being developed as a private partnership between InfraCo Africa and Mozambican-based partner Tora Holding S.A. pursuant to a Shareholders’ Agreement signed in April 2018, with eleQtra leading development of the project until March 2021 in its role as Principal Developer of InfraCo Africa

-- This will be among the first IPPs in Mozambique, and may be the first IPP for renewables.
+- This will be among the first IPPs in Mozambique, and may be the first IPP for hydropower

 - Partnering with local Tora Holding S.A. will share eleQtra’s international experience in achieving financial close with development finance to develop capacities in Mozambique